All pets and animals are prohibited from the premises of Lerner Hall, except service animals.

 Occupants, event sponsors and users are responsible for ensuring that no damage occurs to Lerner's facilities.
 Damage to facilities or equipment will be repaired at the expense of the responsible parties.

 Temporary decorations in meeting or event rooms and public space may be approved by UEM where conditions allow.
-Helium balloons are not permitted anywhere in Lerner Hall.
-Helium balloons may set off fire and sprinkler censors.
+No balloons are permitted anywhere in Lerner Hall.
+Balloons may set off fire and sprinkler censors.
 Any damages caused by the use of decorations can result in charges to the event sponsor.

 Materials, including printed materials, banners and decorations that do not follow the above guidelines or have not been approved will be removed.
 No decorations made from combustible materials (such as paper, plastic, cloth, etc.) are permitted to hang in Lerner Hall.